gvfonseca/my-projects/JPEG_Comparison/README.md

 # Progressive and Hierarchical JPEG vs JPEG2000

 ## Introduction
 This project by Gustavo Fonseca and Hunter Baisden and aims to compare the loading times and display qualities of JPEG and JPEG 2000 images.
 It includes a Flask web application that allows users to view different image formats.
+This was our final project for ECE 418, image processing, at University of Illinois.

 ## Features
 - Display Baseline JPEG images.